Burntcoat, Nova Scotia: History

+Burntcoat Head and its wider geographical region was inhabited by the Mi'kmaq first nations for thousands of years.
+The name of the Cobequid Bay on which the community is located is derived from the Mi'kmaq word We'kopekwitk (also spelled Wagobagitk) meaning "the bay runs far up."

-Noel Doiron and his family built a chapel in Burntcoat on the west side of the Noel Bay, when Burntcoat was known as "Steeple Point".
+The first documented settlers of Burntcoat Head were the Acadians in the 16th century.
+Noel Doiron and his family built a chapel in Burntcoat on the west side of the Noel Bay, when Burntcoat was known as "Steeple Point."
 The Acadians in the Noel Bay vacated the community in 1750, a year after the founding of Halifax by the British.

-The first settlers in Burntcoat after the Acadians were three Faulkner brothers, Thomas, William, and Robert (buried in Burntcoat), who were Ulster Scots people.
+After the Acadians, the next prominent settlers were three Faulkner brothers, Thomas, William, and Robert (buried in Burntcoat), who were Ulster Scots people.
 Their maternal grandfather, Edward Faulkner (m.
-Martha Steward) immigrated from Ireland to Massachusetts; Edward dies in 1756 in the Battle of Fort Oswego during the Seven Years' War.
-Edward's daughter Hannah married her adopted brother Robert Faulkner Sr. and Thomas, William, and Robert are their sons.
+Martha Steward) emigrated from Ireland to Massachusetts; Edward died in 1756 in the Battle of Fort Oswego during the Seven Years' War.
+Edward's daughter Hannah married her adopted brother Robert Faulkner Sr. and Thomas, William, and Robert were their sons.
 The family moved from Massachusetts and settled across the Cobequid Bay from Burntcoat in Londonderry Township, Nova Scotia (Glenholme).
-During the 19th century there were a number of shipyards in Burntcoat.
+During the 19th century there were a number of shipyards in Burntcoat and surrounding areas.
+The road on which Burntcoat Head Park is located is named Faulkner Lane in recognition of this family, who continued to own the land and operate the lighthouses(s) for several generations.

-Lighthouse
+Lighthouses

-The Burntcoat lighthouse guided wooden sailing ships since the Golden Age of Sail in Nova Scotia.
+The first Burntcoat lighthouse was erected to guide wooden sailing ships during the Golden Age of Sail in Nova Scotia.
 Built in 1858, the lighthouse was built on land which eventually became an island.
+The lighthouse had 5 oil lamps with reflectors that were cleaned daily.
 A narrow neck of land connected it with the mainland.
 After the strip of land was eroded, the inhabitants went to and from the lighthouse by climbing up and down the bank by means of a ladder.
 There were five kerosene lamps that were cleaned and lit every evening.
 The lighthouse keeper of the first lighthouse saw the crashing of the schooner the Only Son (1898).
 This vessel belonged to the Mariner of Minasville, Captain William Scott.
-The vessel was being sailed by his sons in a storm and was dashed to pieces off the rocks of Burntcoat.
-The sons survived and the only part of the vessel that remains is the vessel's guiding light.
+The vessel was being sailed by his sons in a storm and crashed off the rocks of Burntcoat.
+The sons survived, and the only part of the vessel that remains is the vessel's guiding light.
 The first lighthouse was eventually lost to erosion of the coast.